The Best Home Barista Espresso Machine & Grinder Setups

 Perfect Bean to Cup Coffee Machines

-But if you’ve already caught the home barista bug, or if you’ve already experienced the difference between a average espresso coffee machine in the hands of a competent home barista and that of a bean to cup machine, and now you can’t go back, then you’re going to be needing a home barista setup.
+Nevertheless if you’ve already caught the home barista bug, or if you’ve already experienced the difference between a average espresso machine in the hands of a competent home barista and that of a bean to cup machine, and now you can’t go back, then you’re going to be needing a home barista setup.

 How much do I need to invest as a beginner home barista?